Overview of Program Requirements

 - 2 PhD level courses in finance

-- 3 MBA courses
+- 3 MBA courses (unless waived by the accounting PhD coordinator)

-First and Second-Year Summer Research Paper
+First- and Second-Year Summer Research Paper

-- Second-year summer paper.
-At the end of the second year during the summer, students should have made substantial progress on an original single-authored research study.
-Each student must select two additional faculty members (one from accounting, one not from accounting) beyond his/her primary advisor to serve as readers and committee members.
-The role of the four-person committee is to advise and provide feedback from conception to completion of the paper.
-The formal satisfaction of this requirement is to present the curriculum paper in the accounting workshop series (regular 1.5 hour presentation slot) no later than the end of Spring Term 2 of the Fuqua Academic Calendar in the third year, with the research paper provided to all faculty one week prior to the presentation.
-Students are encouraged to complete the paper and presentation before the end of Fall Term 2.
-The committee, with input from the rest of the accounting faculty, will evaluate both the presentation and the paper, and determine what actions are required (e.g., dismissal from the program, additional coursework, etc.).
+Students must turn in their first-year summer papers by the first day of the fall classes based on The Graduate School academic calendar and schedule a 1-hour workshop to present the research paper to the faculty.
+The workshop presentation must be completed no later than the end of the fall semester of The Graduate School academic calendar.
+The accounting faculty will evaluate both the paper and related presentation to assess whether the student has demonstrated sufficient proficiency to meet the first-year summer paper requirement. - Second-year summer paper.
+By the end of the summer following second year in the program, students should have made substantial progress on an original single-authored research study.
+Each student must select three additional faculty members beyond his/her primary advisor to serve as readers and committee members for this paper.
+The role of the four-person committee is to advise the student and provide feedback from conception to completion of the second-year paper.
+The formal satisfaction of this second-year paper requirement is to present the paper in the accounting workshop series (regular 1.25-hour presentation slot) no later than the end of Spring semester of The Graduate School academic calendar.
+The paper to be presented must be provided to all faculty no later than one week prior to the presentation.
+Students are encouraged to complete the paper and related presentation before the end of Fall semester of The Graduate School calendar.
+The committee, with input from the rest of the accounting faculty, will evaluate both the presentation and the paper, and determine the outcome as Pass, Fail with an option for re-examination or Fail.

 Qualifying Exams

-Teaching and Research Assistantship
+Teaching Apprenticeships and Research Assistant Work

-Preliminary Exam
+Preliminary Examination

-Dissertation Proposal
+Dissertation Thesis Proposal Examination

-Dissertation Defense
+Final Dissertation Defense Examination

 We expect students to defend their dissertation by the end of their fifth year in the program.